gdisf/teaching-materials/js102/marketing.md

 ## One Paragraph Announcement

-:parrot_conga: *JS 201: JS and the DOM*
+:tada: *JS102: Objects, arrays, and functions* :tada:
 :calendar: Calendar Day, Month
 :clock6: XX AM - XX PM @ Venue
-How do you put HTML and JS together?
-In this workshop, you'll review how JavaScript interacts with the DOM (Document Object Model).
-We will talk about DOM traversal, as well as review events and callbacks.

-Prerequisites: HTML/CSS fundamentals and JavaScript fundamentals
+In this workshop, you will solidify your understanding of objects, arrays and functions in JS and learn the common mistakes made by beginners.
+You will finish with a strong foundation in the most important JS concepts.
+Come learn and practice how to work with objects, property access, arrays, looping, functions, arguments and more.

 *Sign up here:* [TODO: add link to meetup]

 ## Example Tweets
-Come learn how to put HTML and JS together? 🙌🏽  [LINK to meetup] Join @gdisf to learn more about DOM traversal, events and callbacks [LINK to meetup] JS and the DOM.
-Spots open!
-Sign up now!
+- Not comfortable with objects, property access, arrays, looping?
+Join us for JS102 [LINK to meetup]
+- Time to master functions and arguments on JS!
+Join us for JS102 [LINK to meetup]
+- Open spots for our JS102.
+Time to master JavaScript!
 [LINK to meetup]